Showing posts sorted by relevance for query Port. Sort by date Show all posts

 Eggs à la Lohan

-In self-imposed quarantine in March 2020, Lindsay Lohan was apparently inspired by a widely shared motivational poem by Kitty O’Meara (on the internet dubbed the "poet laureate of the pandemic") which included the fragment:
+During the Covid-19 pandemic, some turned back to neglected hobbies.
+One of Lindsay Lohan's recommendations for a time of quarantine was to take the time to cook, posting a photograph of Eggs à la Lohan, a tasty looking omelet, inspired apparently by a widely shared motivational poem by Kitty O’Meara (on the internet dubbed the "poet laureate of the pandemic") which included the lines:

 And the people stayed home.
 And read books, and listened, and rested, and exercised, and made art, and played games, and learned new ways of being, and were still.
 And listened more deeply.
 Some meditated, some prayed, some danced.
 Some met their shadows.
 And the people began to think differently.